InSyncWithFoo/pyright-for-pycharm/docs/configurations/index.md

 in the same directory.
 This file should not be committed, as its purpose is to allow overriding project defaults.

-!!! note

-    To configure highlight severity levels,
-    use [the inspection entry][3]'s corresponding pane.

 ## Minimum requirements